Jagmohan Raju

 Overview

-A prolific scholar, Professor Raju’s research has been published in top-tier academic journals including Management Science, the Journal of Retailing, and Marketing Science.
-He also serves as the Marketing Editor of Management Science and is the President of the INFORMS Society for Marketing Science, a professional organization whose members include marketing academics and business executives who apply quantitative methods to solve marketing problems.
-He has received numerous teaching and research awards.
+Professor Raju’s research has been published in top-tier academic journals including Management Science, Marketing Science, Journal of Marketing Research and the Journal of Retailing.
+He served as the Marketing Editor of Management Science and the President of the INFORMS Society for Marketing Science; a professional organization whose members include marketing academics and business executives who apply quantitative methods to solve marketing problems.
+He is also a Fellow of the INFORMS Society for Marketing Science.
+His research has been recognized with several best paper awards.

-Professor Raju received his PhD, MA and MS degrees from Stanford University, his MBA from the Indian Institute of Management, and his BTech from the Indian Institute of Technology, Delhi.
+Professor Raju received his PhD (Business), MA (Economics) and MS (Operations Research) degrees from Stanford University, his MBA from the Indian Institute of Management where he was recognized for the best academic performance in both years, and his BTech in EE from the Indian Institute of Technology, Delhi.

 Continue Reading